srobo/srcomp-screens/README.md

 ## Installation & Running

-Dependencies are managed with [Bower](http://bower.io/), therefore you must install them in the normal way:
+Dependencies are managed with [Yarn](https://yarnpkg.com/getting-started/install), therefore you must install them in the normal way:

-    $ bower install
+    $ yarn install

 The best way to test these screens is to run an HTTP server in the root of your clone and navigate to it with your web browser.